mattbnz/web-matt/content/w/2023-goals.md

 ### Consulting

-I'm keen to balance my time between consulting and product development, because I see consulting as an interesting and sustainable process by which to learn more about and explore a variety of businesses and problem spaces while delivering value to those engaging me.
+I'm keen to balance my time between consulting and product development, because I see consulting as a mechanism by which to learn more about and explore a variety of businesses and problem spaces while delivering value to those engaging me.
 Based on my background and experience, I plan to target my consulting across three areas:

-1. Leadership - building and growing operationally focused software SRE/devops teams.
+1. Leadership - building and growing operationally focused software teams following SRE/devops principles.
 A typical engagement may involve helping a client establish to a new SRE/devops practice, or to develop and strengthen the structure and processes in their existing team.

 2. Architecture - applying deep technical expertise to the design of large software systems, particularly focusing on their reliability and operability.
 A typical engagement may involve providing design input and decision making support on key aspects of a new system, or offering external review and advice of an existing design.